 Following the impact of Hurricane Beryl on the 1st July 2024, a category 5 storm with wind speeds of up to 165mph, some of the reef systems around Carriacou have been significantly impacted.
-Through Caribbean Reef Buddy we have created an opportunity for people to "Adopt A Reef", one of the three most significantly damaged.
+Caribbean Reef Buddy is committed to working hard in 2025 to lend a helping hand and rejuvenate some of our most impacted sites.

 Caribbean Reef Buddy collaborates with local and international partners.
 Volunteers will assist with reef restoration.
-Educational programs will be conducted to raise awareness.
-An online platform will provide information and updates about adopted reefs.
 The community will participate in clean-up events and coral planting.
 The initiative remains sustainable through new partnerships and funding.

 Implement coral planting and restoration projects to rebuild damaged reef structures.